Share via

 How it works

 Conditional Access App Control uses a reverse proxy architecture and integrates with your IdP.
-When integrating with Microsoft Entra Conditional Access, you can configure apps to work with Conditional Access App Control with just a few clicks, allowing you to easily and selectively enforce access and session controls on your organization's apps based on any condition in Conditional Access.
+When integrating with Microsoft Entra Conditional Access, you can configure apps to work with Conditional Access App Control, allowing you to easily and selectively enforce access and session controls on your organization's apps based on any condition in Conditional Access.
 The conditions define who (user or group of users) and what (which cloud apps) and where (which locations and networks) a Conditional Access policy is applied to.
 After you've determined the conditions, you can route users to Defender for Cloud Apps where you can protect data with Conditional Access App Control by applying access and session controls.

 Conditional Access App Control enables user app access and sessions to be monitored and controlled in real time based on access and session policies.
 Access and session policies are used within the Defender for Cloud Apps portal to further refine filters and set actions to be taken on a user.
 With the access and session policies, you can: